Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 2. **Generate MIDI with AI** (or without, we don't judge)
 3. **Render audio** directly in your ComfyUI workflow
 4. **Control parameters** like a DJ on too much coffee
+5. Local Random Midi Generator <- can give you actually pretty good stuff which is usable in your daw

 Think of it as your DAW, but inside ComfyUI, powered by LLMs that may or may not have better music taste than you.